GSTT-CSC/project-template/README.md

 https://github.com/GSTT-CSC/MLOps-tutorial

-### Additional steps that are strongly recommended:
+### Additional steps that are strongly recommended for project setup:

 ### 1. Set up GitHub Actions
 To run your tests using GitHub actions the `.github/workflows/development_test.yml` and `.github/workflows/production_test.yml` files should be modified.